• Skip to primary navigation

 This Greek vinaigrette recipe is so good, I basically look for any excuse to make a full Greek salad just so I can break out this dressing.
 But besides its leading role as the best dressing for a Greek salad, this vinaigrette can also be used as a marinade for chicken or fish-and it's awesome for either.

 If you're looking for other easy salad dressing recipes, I love this easy Asian sesame salad dressing, apple cider vinaigrette and Niçoise salad dressing.
-Or, check out these easy Mediterranean diet recipes for other wholesome and super quick recipe ideas.

 Jump to: